ThinkDataEd/curriculum/docs/unit4/lesson7.md

 13. Using our previous examples, recalculate your predictions using the MAE.

-14. Using the mean absolute error, which statistic/ team is the winner?
+14. Using the mean absolute error, which statistic/team is the winner?

     <span style="color:grey">***Answers:***</span>

     <img src="../../img/40612.png" />

-    **<u>Note to teacher:</u>** Explain that in this instance, the median/ Team B is the “winner.”
+    **<u>Note to teacher:</u>** Explain that in this instance, the median/Team B is the “winner.”
 This means that the way you play the game depends on the rules of the game.
-If we used squared errors, play with the mean.
+If we used the mean squared error (MSE), play with the mean.
 If we use the mean absolute error (MAE), play with the median.

-15. Optional practice: Students can practice finding the mean squared deviation and mean absolute error using the mean and median with the *Prediction Games* handout ([LMR_4.8](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.8_Prediction Games.pdf)).
+15. Optional practice: Students can practice finding the mean squared error and mean absolute error using the mean and median with the *Prediction Games* handout ([LMR_4.8](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.8_Prediction Games.pdf)).
 The LMR includes the five number summary if they were curious how the MSE and MAE for other statistics compare.
     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.8_Prediction Games.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_4.8](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 4_v_6.0/LMR_4.8_Prediction Games.pdf)</div>

 ###**Class Scribes:**